Steering the Beef Industry in the Right Direction

 Loneragan attributes his successes to the research team that he is a part of both inside and outside of the lab.

 “Sometimes I get to lead the team, sometimes I get to be in a supportive role on the team, and it really is the team environment that makes it successful,” Loneragan said.
 “Within the team you have to have a shared passion for what you’re doing.
 And I’m very lucky to be a part of a wonderful research team here at Texas Tech.”

 The Department of Animal & Food Sciences is part of the College of Agricultural Sciences & Natural Resources at Texas Tech.
 The department consists of faculty members who are leading researchers in their respective fields, including food science, food safety, muscle biology, nutrition, animal well-being, breeding and genetics, physiology, and with specialties in cattle, horse, sheep and goats, and poultry and swine.

 Students in the department consist of those who plan to continue their education in graduate, veterinary, medical, dental or pharmacy school, as well as those interested in animal research, animal agricultural business, education and food safety, among other areas.

-Meredith Holdsworth is a Student Assistant for Research and Academic Communications in the Office of the Vice President for Research at Texas Tech University.
+Meredith Holdsworth is a Student Assistant for Research and Academic Communications in the Office of Research & Innovation at Texas Tech University.
 Photos courtesy Neal Hinkle.